-The most popular bowl right now is POKE, (pronounced poh-kay) and my kids and I absolutely agree.
+The most popular bowl right now is POKE, (pronounced poh-kay), and my kids and I absolutely agree.
 After all who are we to argue with fresh amazing ingredients that we can customize to each of our likings.
 Learning to make this at home is not only fun and saves money but seems to have also made the kids more creative and interested in trying new things.
+These are the best DIY poke bowls to make at home and they are kid-friendly.

 Poke Bowls are Pricey